moorepants/learn-multibody-dynamics/noncontributing.rst

    -np.linalg.solve(Ma_vals, np.squeeze(ga_vals))

-For this set of inputs, the outputs are the same showing that using the auxiliary speed approach gives the same results, with the slight advantage to the Newton method that the dynamical differential equations are not coupled to the equations for the noncontributing forces.
+For this set of inputs, the outputs are the same showing that using the auxiliary speed approach gives the same results, with the slight advantage that the dynamical differential equations are not coupled to the equations for the noncontributing forces in Kane's method.

 The forces can also be evaluated directly from the symbolic solutions, which is useful for post simulation application.